-Students may focus on any of the creative arts, such as creative writing (fiction, poetry, playwriting), film-making, music composition/performance, visual art, photography, acting or any combination thereof, such as visual art and writing, musical composition and writing, photography and poetry, etc. The outcome will be a completed artifact and a public performance held on campus and open to the college community and the community-at-large.
+Students may focus on any of the creative arts, such as creative writing (fiction, poetry, playwriting), filmmaking, visual art, photography, acting or any combination thereof, such as visual art and creative writing, playwriting and acting, music and film, etc. The outcome will include a completed artifact and a public presentation held on campus and open to the college community and the community-at-large.

 As is true for the other tracks in the University Honors College, Performing and Literary Arts is not a major, but a distinct set of courses that adds breadth to, and reinforces, a student's interests.
-With the approval of the Track Director, each student selects five courses to assist him/her in both the preparation of the creative project and the formal presentation thereof.
+With the approval of the Track Director, students select five courses to assist them in both the preparation of the creative project and the written portion of their theses.
 Two of the five courses will be the PLA Thesis courses in the student's final year.
-During these courses, the student will develop and complete his/her project.
+During these courses, students will develop and complete their projects and will formally present their work.